microsoft/autogen/README.md

 ## What is FLAML
-FLAML is a lightweight Python library that finds accurate machine learning models automatically, efficiently and economically.
-It frees users from selecting models and hyperparameters for each model.
-It can also be used to tune generic hyperparameters for foundation models, MLOps/LMOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations and so on.
+FLAML is a lightweight Python library for efficient automation of machine learning, including selection of models, hyperparameters, and other tunable choices of an application (e.g., inference hyperparameters for foundation models, configurations in MLOps/LMOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations).

+* For foundation models like the GPT series, it automates the experimentation and optimization of their inference performance to maximize the effectiveness for downstream applications and minimize the inference cost.
-1. For common machine learning or AI tasks like classification, regression, and generation, it quickly finds quality models for user-provided data with low computational resources.
-It supports both classical machine learning models and deep neural networks, including foundation models such as the GPT series.
+* For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
-1. It is easy to customize or extend.
-Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).
+* It is easy to customize or extend.
+Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training/inference/evaluation code).
-1. It supports fast automatic tuning, capable of handling complex constraints/guidance/early stopping.
-FLAML is powered by a new, [cost-effective hyperparameter optimization](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function/#hyperparameter-optimization-algorithm) and model selection method invented by Microsoft Research, and many followup [research studies](https://microsoft.github.io/FLAML/docs/Research).
+* It supports fast automatic tuning, capable of handling complex constraints/guidance/early stopping.
+FLAML is powered by a [cost-effective hyperparameter optimization](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function/#hyperparameter-optimization-algorithm) and model selection method invented by Microsoft Research, and many followup [research studies](https://microsoft.github.io/FLAML/docs/Research).